SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-service-bus.md

 For Azure Service Bus, you can collect the following logs and metrics:

 * **Resource logs**.
 To know more about the different resource log category types and schemas collected for Azure Service Bus, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/service-bus-messaging/monitor-service-bus-reference#resource-logs).
 * **Platform Metrics for Azure Service Bus**.
 These metrics are available in [Microsoft.ServiceBus/namespaces](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-servicebus-namespaces-metrics) namespace.
-For more information on supported metrics and dimesnsions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/service-bus-messaging/monitor-service-bus-reference#metrics).
+For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/service-bus-messaging/monitor-service-bus-reference#metrics).

 ## Setup